 Are supplements necessary and do they benefit health?

 In Britain today more than one in three people supplement their diet with multivitamins and minerals.
 In the US the proportion is even greater at around fifty per cent of the population.

-This is contradicted by other research, indicating that many people don’t obtain sufficient nutrients from their diet alone, and so would therefore derive benefit from supplementation.
+This is contradicted by other research indicating that many people don’t obtain sufficient nutrients from their diet alone, and so would therefore derive benefit from dietary supplementation.

 Are supplements necessary for athletes?

 Then we have the question of whether supplements are necessary or beneficial to athletes?

 “Supplements make it much easier to get the necessary nutrients to build muscle and can even give you an advantage and enhance your training when taken right and combined with a good diet.”

 This is a quote from a major online bodybuilding site, but is the statement accurate?
 Are supplements necessary? or is this marketing bullshit, perpetrated to create an imaginary need, in order to sell products.

 There is still much to learn about how supplements function as ergogenic aids.
 What is evident, is that their effects are much less significant than the performance enhancing drugs utilised by the majority of competitive athletes.
 You won’t read this in the industry magazines, or on their websites however, because they are generally in the business of selling you their own supplements.